USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

         Used vehicle reregistration, reregistration_fixed_by_age.py
         New and used vehicle use, annual_vmt_fixed_by_age.py

 The Consumer Module works in two phases: first, an iterative new vehicle phase, followed by a non-iterative stock and use phase.
 During the first phase, the Consumer Module and Producer Module iterate to achieve convergence on the estimates of new vehicles produced and demanded that meet the standards set in the Policy Module.
 The Producer Module sends a set of candidate vehicles, including their prices and attributes, to the Consumer Module to consider.
 The Consumer Module uses that set of candidate vehicles to estimate total new vehicles demanded and the shares of those new vehicles in the specified market classes, which are passed back to the Producer Module.
-If the estimates do not converge, a new set of candidate vehicles is sent to the Consumer Module for consideration.
-Once convergence between the Producer and Consumer Module is achieved, the set of candidate vehicles are no longer considered candidates for consideration, but are the estimated new vehicle fleet, and the Consumer Module enters the second phase.
+If the estimates do not converge within a tolerance, a new set of candidate vehicles is sent to the Consumer Module for consideration.
+See :numref:`Iteration and Convergence` for more information on the Consumer-Producer iteration process.
+Once convergence between the Producer and Consumer modules is achieved, the set of candidate vehicles are no longer considered candidates for consideration, but are the estimated new vehicle fleet, and the Consumer Module enters the second phase.
 In this phase, total vehicle stock (new and used vehicles and their attributes) and use (VMT) are estimated.

 **Inputs to the Consumer Module**
 In general, the Consumer Module uses exogenous inputs from the analysis context, and endogenous inputs from the Producer Module.
 The exogenous inputs may include data such as fuel prices, existing vehicle stock, and specific modeling parameters, for example, the parameters used in estimations of vehicle ownership and use decisions.
 The analysis context must also contain the inputs required to define projections of vehicle ownership and use in the absence of any policy alternatives being analyzed.
 These projections might be provided directly as inputs to the Consumer Module, such as projections of vehicle ownership from the Annual Energy Outlook (AEO), or generated within the Consumer Module based on exogenous inputs, including future demographic or macroeconomic trends.
 Endogenous inputs are factors determined within the model and passed to the Consumer Module from the Producer Module.
 They may include vehicle prices and other relevant vehicle attributes, such as fuel consumption rate.
 Because the Consumer Module’s internal representation of consumer decisions can be defined by the user, the specific exogenous and endogenous inputs required will depend on the models, methods, and assumptions specified by the user.
 The vehicle attributes needed as inputs to the Consumer Module are determined by the methods used to estimate new vehicle sales, the market shares of vehicles demanded, used vehicle reregistration, and new and used vehicle use.
 For example, vehicle attributes used to define market classes must be included as inputs from the Producer Module.
 As an additional example, if the user defines vehicle sales responses to differ based on consumer income, the user must ensure that income is included in the analysis context inputs.

 **Outputs of the Consumer Module**
 The Consumer Module produces two categories of outputs: sales estimates during the iterative Phase 1, and stock and use estimates during the non-iterative Phase 2.
 During the iterative phase, outputs of the Consumer Module, including new vehicle sales and responsive market shares (explained in the following section), are fed back to the Producer Module for iteration and convergence.
-See `phase1`_ for more information on what happens during Phase 1, and :numref:`Iteration and Convergence` for more detailed information on how OMEGA estimates iteration and convergence between the Producer and Consumer modules.
+See :numref:`phase1` for more information on what happens during Phase 1, and :numref:`Iteration and Convergence` for more detailed information on how OMEGA estimates iteration and convergence between the Producer and Consumer modules.
 Once that convergence is achieved, the Consumer Module estimates the outputs of the stock of vehicles, including both new and reregistered used vehicles, and VMT, which are used by the Effects Module.

 Market Class Definitions
 ------------------------
 During the iterative first phase, the Consumer Module considers vehicle prices and attributes at an aggregate level by grouping vehicles into market classes.
-For this phase, these market classes are the fundamental unit of analysis for which the Consumer Module estimates new vehicle sales and shares.
+These market classes are the fundamental unit of analysis for which the Consumer Module estimates new vehicle sales and shares.
 The choice of market classes is tied to the specification used to estimate the shares of new vehicles sold, and is dependent on the attributes available in the input data files.
-For example, vehicles can be identified by attributes such as fuel type (electric, gas, diesel, etc.), expected use (primarily for goods or passenger transport), or size.
+For example, vehicles might be identified by attributes such as fuel type (electric, gas, diesel, etc.), expected use (primarily for goods or passenger transport), or size.

-Users can define market classes in the market class definitions submodule as seen in :numref:`al_label_inside_cm`; in doing so, the user must ensure that all other inputs and user-defined submodules (for example, with respect to stock and use estimation) within the Consumer Module are defined consistently.
+Users can define market classes in the market class definitions submodule (as shown in :numref:`al_label_inside_cm`.)
+In doing so, the user must ensure that all other inputs and user-definable submodules (for example, with respect to stock and use estimation) within the Consumer Module are defined consistently.
+For example, if the sales share submodule is defined as estimating shares of vehicles in a set of fuel type categories, those fuel type categories must be defined within the market class submodule.

 The designation of market classes can be used to reflect market heterogeneity in purchasing behavior or vehicle use based on specific vehicle attributes.
-In addition, the user can categorize market classes as 'responsive,' where the shares of total vehicles attributed to those market classes change in response to user-defined endogenous inputs (like relative costs), or 'nonresponsive,' where the shares of total vehicles attributed to those market classes do not change with the policy being analyzed.
+Accordingly, market classes are defined using vehicle attributes and inputs from the analysis context (i.e. the base year vehicle inputs.)
+In addition, the user can categorize market classes as ‘responsive,’ where the shares of total vehicles attributed to those market classes change due to endogenously modeled elements that change in response to policy (like relative costs), or ‘nonresponsive,’ where the shares of total vehicles attributed to those market classes do not change with the policy being analyzed.

-Market classes can be defined using vehicle attributes and inputs from the analysis context.
-In defining market classes, the user must ensure they are defined consistently with the modeling in the sales share submodule.
-For example, if the sales share submodule is defined as estimating shares of vehicles in a set of fuel type categories, those fuel type categories must be defined within the market class submodule.

 .. sidebar:: Independent market share assumption

-    The assumptions of independence in parent market class categories is consistent with the assumption of independence of irrelevant alternatives (IIA) commonly used in nested choice models, such as GCAM-USA.
+    The assumptions of independence in parent market class categories is consistent with the assumption of independence of irrelevant alternatives (IIA) commonly used in nested choice models.

 Before the Consumer Module can estimate new vehicle sales or market shares responses, all vehicles must be categorized into their market classes.
 This categorization is defined as a series of nested market category levels.
 The user can define any number of market classes, or levels, as well as the hierarchy of the levels.
 In defining the hierarchy, it is important to note that OMEGA assumes that the sales share estimates within a parent category are independent of sales share estimates outside the parent category.
 This means that changing the available market classes outside the parent category will not change the sales share estimates within the parent category.

 .. admonition:: Demo example: Market class structure

     :numref:`mo_label_mktree` below illustrates an example of a nested market class hierarchy using the demo analysis market classes as an example.
 Hauling/non-hauling market classes are the highest, parent, level.
-Vehicles are separated into the appropriate hauling and non-hauling class using thier attributes and the projection of hauling/non-hauling shares from analysis context inputs.
+Vehicles are separated into the appropriate hauling and non-hauling class using their attributes.
 Nested within the hauling and non-hauling categories, there are BEV/ICE market classes.
 The candidate vehicle inputs from the Producer Module, for example, vehicle prices, fuel cost and VMT, are used to determine the share of vehicles in the BEV/ICE market classes, as described in the examples below.
-During the iterative first phase, if the share of BEVs that consumers will accept given the candidate vehicle attributes does not converge with the share that the Producer Module estimates, the iterative process continues.
+During the iterative first phase, if the share of BEVs that consumers will accept given the candidate vehicle attributes does not converge within a tolerance with the share that the Producer Module estimates, the iterative process continues.
 The demanded BEV share is passed back to the Producer Module, which will return a new set of candidate vehicles and their attributes, including prices.
 Given the updated candidate vehicle inputs, the Consumer Module will redistribute vehicles into the BEV and ICE classes, with the BEV/ICE share estimates in the hauling category being independent from those in the non-hauling category.
 This possible redistribution between market class categories is represented by the dashed lines between each set of BEV/ICE classes.
 Note that the dashed lines travel within the hauling class and within the non-hauling class, but do not travel across them.

         .. _mo_label_mktree:
         .. figure:: _static/al_figures/market_class_tree.png
             :align: center

             Illustration of the Market Class Structure in the Demo Analysis

-Additionally, the user can categorize market classes as ‘responsive,’ where the shares of total vehicles attributed to those market classes change in response to user-defined endogenous inputs (like relative costs), or ‘nonresponsive,’ where the shares of total vehicles attributed to those market classes do not change with the policy being analyzed.

 Within a given analysis context, the shares of vehicles allocated to nonresponsive market class categories do not shift between those nonresponsive market categories, even under different policy alternatives or during iteration with the Producer Module.
-Shares of vehicles allocated to responsive market class categories may shift between the responsive market categories (for this example, between BEVs and ICE vehicles for a given market class).
+Shares of vehicles allocated to responsive market class categories may shift between the responsive market categories.

 .. admonition:: Demo example: Nonresponsive and responsive market classes